,

 January needs warmth.
 And we certainly do – at least I do!

-Orange does not say: pull yourself together.
+Orange doesn’t say: pull yourself together.

 It says: You are connected.
 Even today.
 That’s already something.